Methylmalonic Acid (Blood)

 This test measures the amount of a substance called methylmalonic acid (MMA) in your

-amounts of MMA if you have a drop in the amount of vitamin B12.
+amounts of MMA if you have a drop in the amount of vitamin B-12.
 MMA is excreted through

-Your body needs B12 to make red blood cells and to help your central nervous system
+Your body needs B-12 to make red blood cells and to help your central nervous system

-This test is used to diagnose a mild and early shortage of vitamin B12.
+This test is used to diagnose a mild and early shortage of vitamin B-12.
 A high level

 Why do I need this test?

 or loss of movement.
 This can include numbness and tingling in your hands and feet.

-Other symptoms of B12 deficiency include:
+Other symptoms of B-12 deficiency include:

 What other tests might I have along with this test?

-levels are high, your doctor may also order a test to measure your folate (folic
+levels are high, your provider may also order a test to measure your folate (folic